mayaleh/Maya.BulkGate.Sms/docs/articles/Transactional/index.md

 Before sending any SMS, it is needed to have instance of `Maya.BulkGate.Sms`.
 See the [Introduction](/articles/intro.md).

-In examples of this section (Transactional SMS), the instanced class is in the variable `bulkSmsClient`.
+In an examples of this section (Transactional SMS), the instanced class is in the variable `bulkSmsClient`.

 There are two ways to sending transactional SMS.